Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Empirical Results

 \subsection{A (hyper-)grid domain}

 Consider an MDP where states are the cells of a $n$-dimensional hypercubic grid of side length $H$.
-The agent starts at coordinate $(0,0,...)$ and is only allowed to increase coordinate $i$ with action $a_i$ (up to $H$, upon which the episode terminates).
+The agent starts at coordinate $x=(0,0,...)$ and is only allowed to increase coordinate $i$ with action $a_i$ (up to $H$, upon which the episode terminates).
 A \emph{stop} action indicates to terminate the trajectory.
 There are many action sequences that lead to the same coordinate, making this MDP a DAG.
-We associate with each cell of the grid a coordinate in $[-1,1]^n$, mapping $s=(0,0,...)$ to $x=(-1,-1,..)$.
 The reward for ending the trajectory in $x$ is some $R(x)>0$.
 For MCMC methods, in order to have an ergodic chain, we allow the iteration to decrease coordinates as well, and there is no \emph{stop} action.

 We ran experiments with this reward function:

 with $0<R_0\ll R_1<R_2$, pictured when $n=2$ on the right.
 For this choice of $R$, there are only interesting rewards near the corners of the grid, and there are exactly $2^n$ modes.
 We set $R_1=1/2,\;R_2=2$.
 By varying $R_0$ and setting it closer to 0, we make this problem artificially harder, creating a region of the state space which it is undesirable to explore.
 To measure the performance of a method, we measure the empirical L1 error $\mathbb{E}[|p(x) - \pi(x)|]$. $p(x)=\sfrac{R(x)}{Z}$ is known in this domain, and $\pi$ is estimated by repeated sampling and counting frequencies for each possible $x$.
 We also measure the number of modes with at least 1 visit as a function of the number of states visited.